KevLeng/BizOps-HandsOn/Hands On - Sales Funnel/README.md

 Finish
      select count(*) as "Abandons" from usersession where useraction.name="Loading of page /orange.jsf " and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf" and useraction.name="Loading of page /orange-booking-finish.jsf"

+### Errors

+Homepage
+      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange.jsf"

+Review
+      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange-booking-review.jsf"

+Payment
+      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange-booking-payment.jsf"

+Finish
+      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange-booking-finish.jsf"

 When you are finished your dashboard should look something like this:

 ![Dashboard Basic Funnel](/img/usql-basic-funnel.PNG)